tunogya/Coconut/README.md

-# Coconut 🥥 - Solana Pump.fun Clipper Bot
+# Coconut 🥥 - Solana Pump.fun Bot

 Coconut is a command-line bot built for the **Solana** blockchain, specifically designed to interact with the **Pump.fun** platform.
 It automates the process of clipping, managing wallet interactions, and provides status updates and logging functionalities.

-## Features

-- **Start/Stop**: Start and stop the bot to begin or end clipping operations.
-- **Status**: View the current status of the bot, including running processes and wallet information.
-- **Configuration**: Customize bot settings like trade amount thresholds.
-- **Logging**: Persistent logging of bot activities stored in a local SQLite database.
-- **Private Key Management**: Secure handling of private keys stored in a `.env` file.

 ## Installation